 \subsection{Practical aspects}

 As the result of GCI-PMB fusion is a PMBM, it is important to limit the number of global hypotheses, Bernoulli components and PPP components for practical implementation.
 Each agent already performs these operations when running its PMB/PMBM filter but it is also required when performing the fusion rule.
-This section explains global hypothesis pruning, gating, and pruning-merging of PPP components. when performing GCI-PMB fusion.
+This section explains global hypothesis pruning, gating, and pruning-merging of PPP components when performing GCI-PMB fusion.

-A GCI-PMB fusion rule implementation requires to prune global hypotheses resulting from Lemma \ref{lem:Product_PMBs_TO}.
-This can be done for example via Murty's algorithm or variants \cite{Murty68,Pedersen08} or Gibbs sampling \cite{Vo17}.
-These standard approaches can be used because, as a result of PBM fusion, the weight of each global hypothesis can be factorised as the product of the weights of the local assoication hypotheses.
+A GCI-PMB fusion rule implementation requires pruning global hypotheses resulting from Lemma \ref{lem:Product_PMBs_TO}.
+This can be done, for example, via Murty's algorithm or variants \cite{Murty68,Pedersen08} or Gibbs sampling \cite{Vo17}.
+These standard approaches can be used because, as a result of PMB fusion, the weight of each global hypothesis can be factorised as the product of the weights of the local association hypotheses.
 Gating is a standard mechanism to lower the number of data association hypotheses \cite{Challa_book11}.
-In standard PMBM filtering, the gating between a measurement $z$ and a certain Bernoulli component is performed using the Mahalanobis distance $\left(z-\hat{z}\right)^{T}S^{-1}\left(z-\hat{z}\right)$ where $\hat{z}$ and $S$ are the predicted measurement and its covariance matrix \cite{Challa_book11}.
+In standard PMBM filtering, the gating between a measurement $z$ and a certain Bernoulli component is performed using the square Mahalanobis distance $\left(z-\hat{z}\right)^{T}S^{-1}\left(z-\hat{z}\right)$ where $\hat{z}$ and $S$ are the predicted measurement and its covariance matrix \cite{Challa_book11}.
 This is done because the local hypothesis weight depends on this distance.

 In contrast, in GCI-PMB fusion, the weight of the local hypothesis depends on $\alpha^{i,j}$ in (\ref{eq:alpha_ij_weight}) which, in turn, depends on the square Mahalanobis distance \cite{Battistelli13}